jabarragann/volumetric_drilling/README.md

 ```

 Use the `--nt 1` flag to only the tool cursor in the burr.
 Also use the keyboard shortcuts `<C-c>` to toggle visibility of the collision spheres and `<C-o>` to enable control with the haptic device.
+## Important configurations
+Three files contain configure AMBF to mimick the real world setup: `world.yaml`, `single_stereo_camera.yaml` and `tf_config.yaml`.

+* `tf_config.yaml`: specifies transformation between the drill marker and the tip of the drill (pivot calibration).
+This file needs to be changed everytime the drill changes.
+* `single_stereo_camera.yaml.yaml`: specifies the rostopic for the left and right real cameras.
+* `world.yaml`: specifies the location of the main camera.
+This has to change depending on which phantom is used.

 ## Keyboard shortcuts
 | # | Linear Motion of Tool | Description                        |